mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 For more information on how the above command works see the migrations section.

+## Activate and login (Local)

+User can be automatically logged in automatically after successful activation.
+This is managed by the config `autoLoginAfterActivate` which is enabled by default.
+Set this config to false if you do not prefer the user to be logged in automatically after successful activation.

 ## Google Sign In

 1. Create oauth credentials (client / secret) through the google console as per https://support.google.com/cloud/answer/6158849?hl=en